The Green Ring: Production history

 In Alexandrinka the 16-year-old Finochka was played by the 32-year-old Ekaterina Roschina-Insarova.

 The play premiered at the Alexandrinsky Theatre on 18 February 1915, directed by Vsevolod Meyerkhold.
 The premiere, according to Gippius, was "nothing out of the ordinary.
 Some were raving with delight, others spat hatred, and the press got berserk.
 Gippius, Meyerhold, Savina! - what's not to get mad over, especially when the censorship is so fierce, there is little else to write about?..
 Savina played of course her own heroine, not mine, but did it brilliantly."
 The author (like many reviewers) noted the extraordinary Second Act with its masterfully staged 'youth assembly'.

 According to Arzamastseva, a host of hidden conflicts and undercurrents marked this rather troubled Alexandrinka production.
 The part of the 16-year-old Finochka was somewhat inexplicably given to Alexandrinka's second prima, Ekaterina Roshchina-Insarova, who was 32 at the time.
 It was her interpretation of the part, bearing strong resemblance to Savina's 1880s Verochka from A Month in the Country, that upset the critics most, who hated the "horrid theatricality" of some scenes.

-Savina, not just a turn of the centuries Russian theatre superstar, but also the legendary 'Turgenev's last true love' has been following Stanislavski throughout the 1900s trying (unsuccessfully) to convince him she could be useful to his MAT troupe, making much of her 'Turgenev connection'.
+Savina was a renown actress in Russian theatre during the late 19th and early 20th centuries, and was also the legendary 'Turgenev's last true love'.
+She was known for her personal connection to Ivan Turgenev and attempted to join Konstantin Stanislavski's Moscow Art Theatre (MAT) during the 1900s, making much of her 'Turgenev connection'.
 Her having the Elena Ivanovna's part in the Alexandrinka's production promised to become a statement of defiance and provide the final chord to her artistic career.
 Indeed, this happened to become the final part for the actress, who died in November 1915.